Legal Status in Switzerland

 Cost Coverage by Health Insurance

-Finasteride for hair loss treatment is considered an aesthetic treatment and is therefore not covered by mandatory health insurance.
+Basic insurance does not cover finasteride for hair loss.
+Finasteride for treating hair loss is considered an aesthetic treatment and is therefore not covered by mandatory health insurance.

 Timeframe Until First Results

-Active hair loss stops.
+Realistic expectations are important.
+In the first 0-3 months, active hair loss stops.
 You lose fewer hairs when washing and combing.
+This phase serves stabilization.

-First fine hairs become visible.
+After 3-6 months, first fine hairs become visible.
 Hair density begins to improve.
+These are the first visible improvements.

-Hair density increases visibly.
+After 6-12 months, hair density increases visibly.
 Fine hairs become strong terminal hairs.
+The improvement becomes clearly visible.

 Finasteride is a long-term therapy.
 Judge effectiveness only after 12 months.
 Premature discontinuation can prevent potential successes.